ShadzXD/incompetent-Psych-engine/README.md

 - Some bug fixes to base Psych 0.7.3
 - Inbuilt camera movement on note hit.
 (Can be changed from the options)
 - Cleaned up Boyfriend Sprites!
+- HUD is split into classes for easier custom hud creation.

 **To be added!**

-- HUD to be split into classes for easier custom hud creation.
 - Source code file re-orginisation.
 - Some simple optimisations.